jtmerritt/BeSocial/README.md

 TODO:
 ___________________________________________________________________
 Maybe have a ContentProvider for the contact database but not the event database.
 Swipe geusture for changing date range on data plot.
-Also, pinch for incremental zoom.

 ***Small Tasks***
+- change span of chart based on chart taps
+- disallow viewPager for chartView - http://stackoverflow.com/questions/19359516/achartengine-with-panning-inside-a-viewpager
+- Save output of chart engine as bitmap? http://stackoverflow.com/questions/3107527/android-save-view-to-jpg-or-png
+- Background fetching data from the database for the chart
 - Titles on pages for "Call log", "SMS log", "Email Log"
 - Under SMS Log and email log, make 'incoming' and 'outgoing', 'missed' be different colors with arrows possibly  (This is already done for call log)
 - display text in the middle of the fraction chart indicating the value,